-Before we go on, we need to address another potential problem with this message, so again let's go back a bit.
-Recall that in this part of Jesus' teaching we are cautioned not to be like the

-Gentiles, focusing on food, drink, and fine clothes.
+Before we go on, we need to clear up another point in this message, so again let's go back a bit.
+Recall that in this part of Jesus' teaching we are cautioned not to be like the Gentiles, focusing on food, drink, and fine clothes.
 If this was all we heard we might well come away confused, because we are the Gentiles.
 Does Jesus mean we are to struggle with the basics of who we are?
-Well, in a sense, yes he means exactly that, but it's not because he was an anti-Gentile Jewish zealot, as Jesus had plenty to say about the danger of behaving like a Jewish hypocrite as well.
-In his balanced attacks on both hyper-pious Jews and non-pious Gentiles alike, it seems fairly clear that Jesus was saying "don't be like those at either end of the spectrum between over-religious and non-religious".
-On the one hand Jesus says don't be like those zealots who practice their religion with a focus of "look at me and how pious I am", but who have lost the essence of faith, the call to honour God and to treat others well.
-And in almost the same breath Jesus says don't be like those at the opposite end of the scale, abandoning all thought of God in favour of worldly pleasures.
+Well, in a sense, yes he means exactly that, but it's not because he was an anti-Gentile Jewish zealot.
+Jesus also had plenty to say about the danger of behaving like a Jewish hypocrite.
+His attacks were balanced, challenging both hyper-pious Jews and non-pious Gentiles alike.
+It seems fairly clear that Jesus was saying "don't be like those at either end of the spectrum between over-religious and non-religious".
+On the one hand Jesus says don't be like those zealots who practice their religion with a focus of "look at me and how pious I am" and in almost the same breath he says don't be like those at the opposite end of the scale, abandoning all thought of God in favour of worldly pleasures.

-We can readily imagine the people in Jesus' day of whom he spoke ... the ultra-orthodox Jew, the licentious Greek playboy.
-It doesn't take much imagination to also recognize people today from both ends of the spectrum identified by Jesus.
+We can readily imagine the people of whom Jesus spoke in his own time ... the ultra-orthodox Pharisaic Jew and the licentious Greek playboy.
+However, it doesn't take much imagination to also recognize people today from both ends of the spectrum identified by Jesus.
 We still have plenty of people who exercise their faith primarily to be seen as faithful.
 Some of the specific symbols have changed, with dog-eared floppy bibles replacing little cubes bound to the forehead for example, but their thirst to be seen as perfectly righteous is still all-consuming.
 At the same time there is no shortage of people who could be described as the new, improved version of the wine-and-dine Gentile, happily (or unhappily as is more often the case) enslaved to the gods of wealth and pleasure.

-Jesus' admonition is to avoid being identified as the kind of person found at either end of this spectrum, in order to avoid losing out on the rewards of God's kingdom.
-And he even tells us how to do that, namely to "strive first for the kingdom of God and for his righteousness", the old familiar "seek ye first...".
+Jesus cautions those who would hear that being at either end of this spectrum run the risk of losing out on the rewards of God's kingdom.
+He even tells us how to avoid both traps, namely to "strive first for the kingdom of God and for his righteousness", the old familiar "seek ye first...".
 But what exactly does that mean?
 What do we look for?
 How can we strive for something we don't understand and might not recognize when we see it?
 How can we have some assurance, how can we be 'not anxious' about our faith?